-Police called to break up birthday party thrown by Malden city council president
+Police called to break up birthday party thrown by Malden City Council president

 Fifty people and a DJ gathered in the parking lot of the bowling alley for the occasion and due to its location on a busy stretch of Route 99, police say drivers called 911 to report the celebration.

 “During the COVID-19 situation, Malden Police officers have exercised great wisdom, common sense and compassion in their responses.
-The officers’ response to this matter reflected those goals and objectives,” the Malden police chief told 7NEWS .
+The officers’ response to this matter reflected those goals and objectives,” the city’s police chief told 7NEWS.

 No one was charged, ticketed or fined.